karenpayneoregon/logging-with-serilog-csharp/WriteSeparateFromEfCore/readme.md

 This project writes logs to a folder per day under LogFiles folder under the app folder using the following for SeriLog and EF Core under the same folder.

+See `EF_Core1` project for plain vanilla logging for EF Core without SeriLog.

 ## Setting up SeriLog

 ```csharp